grafeas/voucher/TUTORIAL.md

 # Voucher Tutorial

-This tutorial should give you an overview on how to set up Voucher.
-These instructions will work with both Voucher Server (`voucher_server`) and Voucher Standalone (`voucher_cli`).
+This tutorial should give you an overview on how to set up Voucher Server.

 ## Installing Voucher